nyghtowl/Code_Name_Jeeves/README.md

 To Do:

+- Confirm the model results and how to handle the classification

+- reload the raw data to pull out dates and repeated script

 - Improve features
     - Has date in text body
     - combine subject with body words (also run with separate models)
-    - Remove certain words that are skewing the results - enable idf : inverse doc frequency reweighting? but does this impact meeting
-        - my name (so it is more abstract)

 - Closing loop - check into adding time.sleep and make sure gmail object working with script abstraction